Tax in Falkland Islands

 What is the treaty network?

 The Falkland Islands has a very limited bilateral tax treaty network.
-As a UK Overseas Territory, FIG has entered a small number of Tax Information Exchange Agreements (TIEAs) — approximately 7 — rather than full double taxation agreements.
+Its only full double taxation agreement is with the United Kingdom - signed 17 December 1997, effective from 1 January 1997 in the Falklands and from April 1997 in the UK, covering income tax, capital gains tax, and corporation tax and providing for exchange of information between the two tax authorities.
+Beyond that single treaty, FIG has entered a small number of Tax Information Exchange Agreements (TIEAs) - historically cited at approximately 7 - rather than further full double taxation agreements.

 Where does the Falkland Islands sit in its peer cohort?